sujansaundara/TorontoFDC/torontoFoodDrinkChill.md

 **Sweaty Bettys**

 - On Ossington.
 Drink here then walk north on ossington.
 Tons of great  food and desert places.
+Sit in the patio space out back.

 **Crocodile Rock**